sharmalab/bindaas/DOCKER-README.md

 The docker-run.sh script can be found inside the bin directory of the Bindaas binary or the distribution/build-extras/bin of the source code repository.

-Edit the last line of the docker-run.sh to point to the correct locations of the bin, bundles, and log folders of Bindaas.
+If necessary, edit the last line of the docker-run.sh to point to the correct locations of the bin, bundles, and log folders of Bindaas.

 ### Configure Data Source Providers.